chill117/sequel/readme.md

 	hooks: {
 		beforeCreate: [
-			function(values, next) {
+			function(next) {

-				// The 'values' argument is the new instance's data object.
+				// Hook callbacks are executed with the instance context.

-				// You can change these values:
+				// You can change data of the instance like this: this.set('name', 'Changed name!')

-				values.name = 'Changed name!'
+				// Call the next() callback to continue. next()

+			},
+			function(next) {

-				// And, pass the new values on to the next callback. next(null, values)
+				// If an error occurs here, you can pass it to the next() callback.
+				// This will prevent any other callbacks on this hook from being executed.
+				// Plus, since this is the 'beforeCreate' hook, it will prevent the creation of the new instance. next('An error occurred!')

 			}
 		]